Marc Benioff Sells 725 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of the stock in a transaction on Friday, March 17th.
-The shares were sold at an average price of $185.49, for a total value of $134,480.25.
-Following the completion of the transaction, the chief executive officer now owns 27,753,609 shares in the company, valued at $5,148,016,933.41.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of the company’s stock in a transaction that occurred on Monday, March 20th.
+The stock was sold at an average price of $184.32, for a total value of $133,632.00.
+Following the sale, the chief executive officer now directly owns 27,753,609 shares of the company’s stock, valued at approximately $5,115,545,210.88.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Marc Benioff also recently made the following trade(s):